lemniskett/android-kernel-actions/README.md

 | `outfile` | Path to the final build file |
 | `hash` | Kernel commit hash |

+## AnyKernel3

+Put the AnyKernel3 template to `zipper`.
+Providing AnyKernel3 template is optional, the `outfile` output varies based on this.
+If AnyKernel3 template is provided, this Action will create a flashable zip file based on the AnyKernel3 template and the `outfile` output will be the path to the zipfile. if not the `outfile` will be the path to the kernel image.
+See the [examples](#example-usage).

 ## Getting the build

 Use other action to actually get the file, for example, with [`ncipollo/release-action`](https://github.com/ncipollo/release-action):